WickedSs/FileTransfer/README.md

 # tcp-file-Sharing-
 A program that transfer files between computers

-Tip :
+# HOW TO USE :

-Don't forget to specify the path of the file you want to transfer
+-- Don't forget to specify the path of the file you want to transfer

 1- Go to ServerSide.java, create a file with a name "Share" and paste the file there